 “Regenerative farming is what inspired me,” says Shaffer, who launched her eponymous brand 12 years ago.
 “No one was talking about where the ingredients came from, and the importance of being totally transparent about sourcing.”

-Shaffer began work on The Miraval Collection, made by Laurel Skin, after pioneering Slow Beauty for over a decade.
+Shaffer began work on the The Miraval Collection, made by Laurel Skin, after pioneering Slow Beauty for over a decade.
 She traveled to each Miraval to identify plants that grow abundantly in each region, and then collaborated with local farmers, herbalists and distillers to create the collection for Miraval, with each product— and the Essence of Miraval signature facial—“meant to create a skin ritual,” she says.